jeosqueri/School-District-Analysis/README.md

 # pandas_challenge

-The goal of this project was to look at two datasets and create multiple DataFrames to analyze different metrics for schools and their students.

 Table of Contents
 - Project Description
 - DataFrame Screenshots
 - Project Writeup
+- Jupyter Notebook

 Project Description

-The jupyter notebook code for this project can be found in the PyCitySchools folder.
-Included below are screenshots of all the DataFrames created for this project for viewing ease.
+The goal of this project was to analyze standardized test results and other metrics for a city's school district.
+I was tasked with creating multiple DataFrames/summary reports for the schools and their students, and to analyze student performance based on a variety of subgroupings to see what factors effect standardized test scores.
+The results provide valueable information that can help inform decisions regarding school budgets and priorities, and help us understand what factors influence student performance.

 DataFrame Screenshots